2018 National Planning Excellence Recipients

 Wendy Shabay, AICP

 Regina Gray is an analyst for the Division of Affordable Housing Research and Technology Division in the Office of Policy Development and Research (PD&R) at the U.S. Department of Housing and Urban Development.
 Since joining HUD in 2000, her research activities have focused on sustainable development, urban design and land use planning, transit oriented development, energy and green building practices, and affordable housing preservation.
-Beyond her work at HUD, Gray collaborates with other federal agencies on a host of sustainability initiatives, and is actively involved in these interagency efforts.
+Beyond her work at HUD, Gray collaborates with other federal agencies on a host of sustainability initiatives and is actively involved in these interagency efforts.
 She holds a bachelor's degree from Emory University, a master's degree from George Washington University, and a doctorate from the University of Maryland, College Park.

 Gurdeep Kaur is a Los Angeles native who is committed to urban planning, social justice, and progress.
-She holds a Bachelor of Arts degree from the University of California Los Angeles and Master of Urban Planning degree from the University of Illinois Urbana Champaign.
-She was the president of the University of Illinois Urbana Champaign student chapter of the American Planning Association.
+She holds a Bachelor of Arts degree from the University of California Los Angeles and Master of Urban Planning degree from the University of Illinois Urbana-Champaign.
+She was the president of the University of Illinois Urbana-Champaign student chapter of the American Planning Association.
 Kaur loves to travel and experience new places and cultures as it helps to inform her world view and develop her professional toolkit in the planning field.

 Joshua King, AICP

 Mehri Mohebbi (Mehrsa) is a senior urban planner and social sustainability strategist at Planning Communities in Raleigh, North Carolina, and a PhD candidate at the University of Cincinnati's School of Planning.
-Her research and practice mainly focuses on gender equity and urban accessibility, social components of walking/biking behavior, and equitable active-transportation planning.
+Her research and practice mainly focus on gender equity and urban accessibility, social components of walking/biking behavior, and equitable active-transportation planning.
 Her recent research project emphasized Muslim women's walking behavior in Detroit Metro Area.
 The results of this study are under publication.
 She has over seven years of management, research, and academic experiences in the Middle East and Europe, from serving as national delegate of ISOCARP to working as board member for the "City Image Committee" at Semnan City Council in the Middle East.

 John Morck, AICP

-Educated and trained as architect and urban planner, Peric is a lecturer and senior researcher at the Institute for Spatial and Landscape Development, ETH Zurich, Switzerland.
+Educated and trained as architect and urban planner, Ana Peric is a lecturer and senior researcher at the Institute for Spatial and Landscape Development, ETH Zurich, Switzerland.
 Her scientific and professional research focuses on spatial and urban planning, urban research methodology, transnational cooperation, collaboration in the planning process, and brownfield regeneration.
 She has participated in several international projects on various topics: from spatial and transport development in European macro-regions to brownfield regeneration initiatives.
 Peric is author of the monograph Brownfield Regeneration in Danube Macro-Region: Institutional Dynamics (2014), and co-editor of two books: Ten Years of UPATs: Reflections and Results (2015) and CODE: ATHENS!
 Railway and City Development in Athens (2016).

 Amy Walbridge, AICP